sp00x/angular-spx-drag-drop/README.md

 # spx-drag-drop

-Yet another set of drag & drop directives for AngularJS.
+Yet another set of HTML5 drag & drop directives for AngularJS.

 **WARNING: Experimental first version!
 "Works-for-me / YMMV"**

 Written partly because I needed to better understand how some aspects of AngularJS worked, but mostly because the existing set of components I found didn't work as I wanted them to (so what else is new..).

-Inspired by "Angular draganddrop" by Greg Bergé .. which didn't quite do what I wanted it to do.
+Inspired by "[angular-draganddrop](https://github.com/neoziro/angular-draganddrop)" by Greg Bergé .. which did some, but not all the things I wanted to do.

 May contain traces of nuts.

+### Features

+So what's so special about this?
+Well probably nothing much, but:

+Drag:

+* Supports dragging multiple types of data
+* Can invoke custom function before dragging to modify / set drag parameters

+Drop:

+* Supports dropping multiple types of data
+* Workaround for missing modifier keys (copy, move, link) in Chrome

+Both:

+* Works in Firefox and Chrome (only ones tested)
+* No jQuery dependencies

 ## Use